‘Grey’s Anatomy’ Season 13: War Begins In The Hospital [Spoilers]

 Many fans want to see Minnick gone and Bailey step down as chief.
 Bailey has gone from a powerful character to someone who is power-crazed and Catherine Avery’s puppet.
 Fans want to see Owen or Webber back in the position.
 Could this be a storyline that will see someone else get the difficult position of chief?
 Will Bailey be ousted by her surgeons?

-As for Minnick, will she be able to win the attendings – and the fans – over like she has with the residents?
+As for Minnick, will she be able to win the attendings – and the fans – over as she has with the residents?
 Will teaching change to her method before the end of Season 13?
 E!
 Online just wants to see it all come to an end so everyone can move on on Grey’s Anatomy Season 13.

 Tune in for more Grey’s Anatomy Season 13 on Thursdays at 8 p.m. on ABC.